 Families are required to report all increases in earned income, including new employment, within 10 business days of the date the change takes effect.
+MHA will conduct an interim reexamination to recalculate the new family share of rent and new subsidy amount.
+If a family with zero income experiences an increase in income, the family must report it within 10 calendar days of the date of the increase.

-The MHA will only conduct interim reexaminations for families that qualify for the earned income disallowance (EID), and only when the EID family's share of rent will change as a result of the increase.
-In all other cases, the MHA will note the information in the tenant file, but will not conduct an interim reexamination.
+The MHA will conduct interim reexaminations for families that qualify for the earned income disallowance e (EID), and only when the EID family's share of rent will change as a result of the increase.